A NoSQL key-value store for rapid development using massive semi-structured datasets

 - Perform OData-based queries

 Store petabytes of structured data

-Azure Table storage can store petabytes of semi-structured data while keeping costs down.
-Unlike many data stores—on-premises or cloud-based—the Table storage service lets you scale up without having to manually shard your dataset.
-Availability also is not a concern: using geo-redundant storage, stored data is replicated 3 times within a region—and an additional 3 times in another region hundreds of miles away.
+Use Azure Table storage to store petabytes of semi-structured data and keep costs down.
+Unlike many data stores—on-premises or cloud-based—Table storage lets you scale up without having to manually shard your dataset.
+Availability also is not a concern: using geo-redundant storage, stored data is replicated three times within a region—and an additional three times in another region, hundreds of miles away.

 Supports flexible data schema

-Table storage is perfect for flexible datasets— web app user data, address books, device information and other metadata—and lets you build cloud applications without locking down the data model to particular schemas.
-Because different rows within the same table can have a different structure—order information in one row, customer information in another, for example—you can evolve your application and table schema without taking it offline.
+Table storage is excellent for flexible datasets—web app user data, address books, device information and other metadata—and lets you build cloud applications without locking down the data model to particular schemas.
+Because different rows in the same table can have a different structure—for example, order information in one row and customer information in another—you can evolve your application and table schema without taking it offline.

 Made for enterprise

 Table storage embraces a strong consistency model.
 When data is inserted or updated in Table storage, all further accesses to that data will see the latest update.
 This is critical for systems with multiple users who are simultaneously updating data stores.

 Designed for developers